kenjennings/Atari-Truchet/README.md

 ---

+Update 2025-08-24

+* Using more of the Atari system defines and (my) standard variable naming.

+* Changed one-time initialization code into direct-load-from-disk behavior, eliminating that code.

+* Optimizations of the pattern list to eliminate math used to reference data in structures.

+---

 To Be Continued . . . . .

----

 ---